PA NEN Mission

 - Convenes in statewide forums, where public and private agencies working with low-income Pennsylvanians, share program information and resources.

-- Designs and carries out social media marketing campaigns which promotes making good healthy food choices.
+- Designs and carries out a social marketing campaign that promotes making healthy food choices.

 - Encourages and supports the development and activities of local groups addressing food and nutrition issues in their communities.